mattjr/syntheticcv/readme.md

 	python test_vapory.py

-it will create the images show in the examples above
+it will create the images shown in the examples above in a the tmp subfolder

 #TODO